Reese McGuire Player Props: Red Sox vs. Rays

 Reese McGuire At The Plate

-- McGuire has driven in a run in one game this year.
+- McGuire has driven in a run in one game this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.